SohamSarkar5/Hello-World/README.md

 # Hello-World
-Test repository for learning the features of github The Repo is clones and tested in VSCode
+Test repository for learning the features of github The Repo is cloned and tested in VSCode